 I have lumped these two together because despite the fact they are separate sites they pretty much perform the same role for me.

 I use these sites a lot as a research tool before I even arrive in any given place.
-You can pre book accommodation through the apps and the site, but to be honest I have never found it necessary to use this function.
-You may or may not even stay in the accommodation listed and reviewed on these sites, but it really doesn’t matter and there is certainly no prerequisite for it.
+You can pre book accommodation through both of the apps and the sites, but to be honest I have never found it necessary to use this function and keep them as simple research tools, kind of like the old accomodation section in the Lonely Planet books.
+You don’t even have to stay in the accommodation listed and reviewed on these sites, just use them for getting a good idea of what is out there and what the prices are.

 The days of searching through your battered Lonely Planet or Rough Guide and looking perplexed as the straight road they show leading to the hostel has suddenly morphed into a winding road with a dozen streets has long gone.
 This app has been invaluable on many occasions when I’ve needed to find a bus or train station, or a particular hostel.
 It is also pretty good at giving you a rough idea of where your destination is in relation to where you are now, to stop the conmen taxi drivers from driving you half way around the city for a place that is only a few minutes away.

-I admit I still much, much prefer the tactile feel, weight and even smell of a good old paperback, and I still carry one with me wherever I go, but as an avid reader, eReaders in general have been an absolute godsend to me despite my initial reluctance to use them.
-The kindle app is available for most new apple and android devices now, if not all in fact, and the fact that it saves me from carrying around an eReader as well as my smartphone is a bonus.
+I admit I still much, much prefer the tactile feel, weight and even smell of a good old paperback, and I still carry one with me wherever I go, but as an avid reader, eReaders in general have been an absolute godsend to me despite my initial reluctance to use them and the app makes it possible for me to carry even less.
 So if like me you devour books on the road, then this app is invaluable.
-Load your kindle up with plenty of eBooks like this before you go, and you can sync your app up to it anytime you have a wifi signal.
+Load your kindle up with plenty of eBooks like this before you go.
 Instant library without all the weight!

-I used to recommend leaving your phone at home when you travel, and I generally did this myself on my own trips.
-There just never used to be the need to carry it with me, especially as I had no need to be in constant contact with anyone or online 24/7.
-However, whilst my smartphone is still far from being a lifeline for me – and I can still happily keep it packed away for days on end – the evolution of the technology has ensured that it has at least had a promotion to important kit that stays in my carry on!
+I used to recommend leaving your phone at home when you travel, and I generally travelled without one myself for a long time (there are people now who just don’t believe that!
+Bloody kids!)
+However, whilst my smartphone is still far from being a lifeline for me – and I can still happily keep it packed away for days on end – the evolution of the technology and the abundance of useful apps has ensured that it has at least had a promotion to important kit that stays in my carry on!

 Did you enjoy this article?
 What are your favourite apps when travelling?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.